AWCXV/GIFNet/README.md

 Thank you very much for the time devoted to handling and reviewing our work.

 ## Highlight
-- Without high-level semantics, the interaction of fusion tasks is established to obtain excelent performance.
+- Without high-level semantics, the interaction of two image fusion tasks is established to obtain excelent performance.
 - (task-independent) The cross-fusion gating mechanism and a shared reconstruction task are introduced to deliver robust generalisation capability.
-- (input-flexible) The first investigation regarding of image fusion for the single modality vision task.
+- (input-flexible) The first investigation of image fusion for the single modality vision task.

 <div align="center">
   <img src="images/motivation.png" width="700px" />